 So what’s so special about this product?

 The Numark NVII DJ controller has a 4.3-inch full-color display.
-The screen provides real-time Serato displays and access to any DJ software, hence giving the user more control at the same place.
+The screen provides real-time Serato displays and access to any DJ software, hence giving the user more control in the same place.

 There are two adaptive five-inch touch-sensitive platters that are made to add a better experience as you jam to your favorite tunes.
 The EQ and filters are also touch-activated to enable seamless control over your music.
 16 velocity-sensitive pads with backlit RGB feedback also allow the user to be flexible and play around with the machine.